ineventhorizon/mTSP/README.md

 Which move does the heuristic algorithm benefit the most?

 ### Submit your solution -d 4 -s 2 :new:
-Save your best solution (for numDepots=4 and numSalesmen=2) in a file named `solution.json` and save it at the top-level directory
-(near the pom.xml and the README.md files).
-Commit and push your `solution.json` file to your repository.
+Save your best solution (for numDepots=4 and numSalesmen=2) in a file named solution.json and save it at the top-level directory (near the pom.xml).
+Add your solution.json file to your project file.
+Moreover, explain which design pattern did you use and draw a UML class diagram in a pdf file.
+Send your project files and pdf file.
-Here it does not matter how you obtain best solution.
-It can be be obtained from any heuristic algorithm (random or hill climbing).
-Or you can use commercial solvers if you want to: [GAMS](https://www.gams.com), [Gurobi](http://www.gurobi.com), [CPLEX](https://www.ibm.com/analytics/data-science/prescriptive-analytics/cplex-optimizer) etc.
-You can even construct it manually!!
-An example of a solution rendered in [JSON](https://github.com/google/gson) format is as follows:
+An example of a solution rendered in JSON format is as follows:
 ```json
 {
   "solution": [